aarongilly/notes/content/CSV.md

 ## Issues

 CSV files contain **only** data.
 There is no standard universal method of wrapping up metadata into a CSV file.
-This means there is no way to explicitly "type" a given field.
+This means there is no way to explicitly "[[Data Types|type]]" a given field.
 There may or may not be headers naming the columns.

 Parsing issues are common between CSV programs that use slightly different flavors.